Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Step 4: Set Multimeter

-After disconnecting the ignition coil, it’s time to set up your multimeter for testing.
+After disconnecting the ignition coil, it’s time to set up your for testing.
 Ensure that the multimeter is still on the resistance measurement setting.
 Connect the multimeter leads to the terminals of the ignition coil, making sure to maintain a solid connection for accurate readings.

 Step 5: Test Primary Coil Resistance